pwmckenna/talks/talk_preparation/slides.md

 * Have a mac?
 * Comfortable on the command line?
 (can you type "slidedown *filename.md* > *filename.html"?*)
-* Have no idea how to give a talk?
+* Have no idea how to give a talk, or prepare slides?
 * Have something to say (you do...even Brandon)

 !SLIDE